pkuqiwang/nifi_lab/README.md

 ## Goals of the Labs:
   - Setup sandbox lab environment
-  - Consume Meetup RSVP stream
+  - Consume Meetup RSVP stream using Nifi
   - Extract the JSON elements we are interested in
   - Split the JSON into smaller fragmentsand
   - Create, save, upload Nifi template
   - Create Nifi flow from template
   - Send data to remote Nifi instance
+  - Create MiNifi flow from template
+  - Deploy and execute MiNifi flow
-  - Write data to Kafka with tool and Nifi
+  - Write data to Kafka with toolkit and Nifi
-  - Consume data from Kafka with tool and Nifi
+  - Consume data from Kafka with toolkit and Nifi
-  - Write data to local disk
+  - Write data to local disk with Nifi

 We will run through a series of labs and step by step to achieve all of the above goals